mmhej/poissonsolver/README.txt

   LANGUAGE INTERFACES
 --------------------------------------------------------------------------------
-  At the present moment the only interface to the GreenFish library is in C++.
+  At the present moment the only interface to the Poisson solver library is in C++.
   Future plans include interfaces to C, Fortran and Python.